inducer/cnd/README.rst

     start:end:stride:leading_dimension

-`start` may be omitted. `end` and `stride` may also be omitted, but in this case, the colons remain in place, such that the axis specification `:5` simply specifies a stride of 5.
+`start` may be omitted. `end` and `stride` may also be omitted, but if entries afte them are to be specified, their colons must remain in place.
+For example, the axis specification `:5` simply specifies a stride of 5.
 The stride simply acts as a multiplier on the index.
 No plausibility checking whatsoever is done on the dimension statement.
 You may shoot yourself in the foot any way you like.

 If the layout is given as `"c"` or not given at all, the following things are true: